-Classification and measurement of financial instruments
+Classification and Measurement of Financial Instruments

 All financial assets are measured either at amortized cost, FVOCI or FVTPL based on their contractual cash flow characteristics and the business model for managing the financial assets.
-All financial instruments are initially measurement at fair value.
+All financial instruments are initially measured at fair value.
 They are recognized at the trade date, when the Credit Union becomes a party to the contractual provisions of the instrument, and initially measured at fair value.